Managing a project is one of the most challenging tasks you can ever undertake.

 Unfortunately, you cannot visualize your data using a Matrix Chart in Google Sheets.
 And this is because it does not come loaded with this chart template.

-To visualize your data using this simple and easy-to-read chart, supercharge your Google Sheets with ChartExpo add-on.
+To visualize your data using this simple and easy-to-read chart, supercharge your Google Sheets with the ChartExpo add-on.

 What is a Matrix Chart?
 A Matrix diagram can help you identify the presence and strengths of relationships between two or more lists of items.
 Besides, it provides a compact way of representing many-to-many relationships of varying strengths.

-You can create this chart by using ChartExpo library and use this chart to analyze and understand the relationships between data sets.
+You can create this chart by using the ChartExpo library and use this chart to analyze and understand the relationships between data sets.

 In Google Sheets the ChartExpo add-on that’s incredibly easy to use and highly affordable to present your data with awesome visualizations.